Engineering Permit Information

-Contractors may apply for permits using the online portal (linked above), or in person at the One-Stop Service Counter on the 2nd floor of the Municipal Building
+Contractors may apply for Engineering Permits using the online portal (linked above), or in person at the One-Stop Service Counter on the 2nd floor of the Municipal Building

 - Only a licensed contractor can obtain an Engineering Permit and pay inspection fees.

-- Bonding and insurance is required in order for a permit to be issued, see our License, Insurance and Bond information page for more information.
+- Bonding and insurance is required in order for an Engineering Permit to be issued, see our License, Insurance and Bond information page for more information.

 - All work shall conform to Ogden City's Engineering Standards for Public Improvements 2020 Edition (PDF).

 - Engineering Permits are null and void if work has not begun 14 days after issuance.

 - A copy of all necessary permits shall be available onsite at all times (failure to have a permit in hand may result in STOP WORK order being issued).

 - All trench excavation must be covered and protected.
 Excavations must be temp-patched immediately upon completion of work, and a permanent patch must be in place within 7 calendar days on most roads (3 days on major roads and arterial roadways)